-What Does It Really Mean to Be Tech Savvy?
+Screen-Free Week Special: What Does It Really Mean To Be Tech Savvy?

-At Marin Waldorf School, we approach tech education with thoughtfulness and care.
-Through a progressive age-appropriate curriculum, our goal is to foster grounded, responsible, and tech savvy students.
+At Marin Waldorf School, we take a slow and thoughtful approach to tech education.
+Through a progressive and age-appropriate curriculum, we aim to educate our students to become grounded, responsible, and savvy tech users.
+But what does it really mean to be tech savvy?

-Here, we don’t define a savvy tech user as someone who knows how to use the latest apps and software, but an educated digital citizen, who understands how to use electronic media and technology as a resource and a tool.
+Here, we don’t define a tech savvy as someone who is fluent in the latest apps, devices, and software, but an educated digital citizen who understands how to use electronic media and technology as a resource and a tool.

-At Marin Waldorf School, we take a slow approach to tech.
+At Marin Waldorf School, we take a slow approach to tech, especially for young children.
 During early childhood and grades 1 to 4, children are guided by parents and teachers in building strong social and communication skills—with little or no influence from digital media at home.
 At school, children are encouraged to build social skills through group work and free play; to develop their imagination and creativity through the arts, music, and stories; and to boost their bodies and brains with experiential activities, from games to knitting to woodwork.

 Resources for Families